Table of Contents

 Though it feels like a relief for a short time, the body actually goes through withdrawal– physically and mentally–between cigarettes, because it’s addicted.(30) Quitting smoking will actually lower one’s overall stress after about 1-3 weeks, with effects similar to an anti-depressant.(18)

-In the meantime, it’s important to get quit coaching and medication that will lessen your stress and make it 2x more likely that you will be able to quit for good.(30) QuitlineNC offers free help with quitting that really works via phone, web, or text.
-Register online, call 1-800-QUIT-NOW, or text READY to 200-400 to get started.
+In the meantime, it’s important to get quit coaching and medication that will lessen your stress and make it 2x more likely that you will be able to quit for good.(30) QuitlineNC offers free help with quitting that really works.
+You can talk, type, or text to quit your way.
+Register online or call 1-800-QUIT-NOW.

 - North Carolina Tobacco Prevention and Control Branch.
 Vision 2020 North Carolina’s Strategic Plan to Reduce the Health and Economic Burdens of Tobacco Use [Internet].
 2016 [cited 2021 May 18].
 Available from: www.tobaccopreventionandcontrol.ncdhhs.gov